SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 * default: if value from sources is null, then assign this value.

 ## Multiple sources

 You can attach multiple sources to a field.
 In this case, the library will iterate each source until one delivers a value.
 You can also bind each source to a specific framework.
 If the framework assigned to the source is not running, then this source will be ignored.
-To do this just declare the property "framework": <framework> in the respected source.
+To do this just declare the property "framework": $framework in the respected source.
 Our supported frameworks are:

 * [Express](https://expressjs.com/): declare as "express"
 * [Restify](http://restify.com/): declare as "restify"
 * [Connect](https://www.npmjs.com/package/connect): declare as "connect"
 * [Node.js HTTP](https://nodejs.org/api/http.html): declare as "nodejs-http"

 Exmaple of field with multiple sources:

 ```ts
 {
     "fields": [